If you live in a country or remote area, our nurse practitioners are key members of your health care team.

 How do I access a nurse practitioner?

-Our nurse practitioners operate within the Wheatbelt and Central Great Southern regions, and can also be found at our Shark Bay and Lancelin remote area health centres.
-They may provide outreach services to smaller surrounding communities.
+Our nurse practitioners operate within the Central Great Southern region, and can also be found at our Shark Bay and Lancelin remote area health centres.

 Find the Country Primary Health centre or remote area service centre closest to you to check availability, or you can make an appointment by calling (08) 9242 0242 or 1300 650 803 for country callers.